lakshyaoberoi/Bored101/PrivacyPolicy.md

 **Privacy Policy**

-Luckyleaf built the Bored101 app as a Free app.
-This SERVICE is provided by Luckyleaf at no cost and is intended for use as is.
+lakshyaoberoi built the Bored101 app as a Free app.
+This SERVICE is provided by lakshyaoberoi at no cost and is intended for use as is.

 This page is used to inform visitors regarding our policies with the collection, use, and disclosure of Personal Information if anyone decided to use our Service.